New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become popular quickly.

 The meaning of a procedure call, f(E), is running f on E.

 I have left many essential questions unanswered.
 Where do we find E?
 Do we evaluate the expression?
 Is E passed by value or by reference, or by some other protocol?
-We can ask many of the same questions about f as well!
+We can ask many of the same questions about f as well.
+It might not even be clear what we mean when we say "running"!

 We need a language with formal semantics in order to eliminate such ambiguities.
 For this reason, we will use computer programs as our main way of explaining what sentences in a language mean.
 In particular, we will use an interpreter, which takes a sentence and produces its behavior.